Sunidhirajput/age_calculator/README.md

 # age_calculator
-age calculator using Html, css and javascript
+Age calculator using Html, css and javascript